rebackjoseph28/cs214-final-project/README.md

 This code is based on the final perceptron evaluation created in PA9 for CS214.

 ## The Goal
-Attempt to classify specific test images, for handwriting detection in this example
+Attempt to classify specific test images, for handwriting detection in my example

 ## Running the Code
 The program takes three arguments: training images list, test image list, class names